 In the early 18th century England imposed an urban planning design on its colonies across the pond known as the Grand Modell – characterized by blocks of slender lots with narrow sides facing the street.

-Charleston Single Houses were positioned on their lots to best take advantage of the natural cooling effect of ocean breezes emanating from Charleston Harbor.
+Charleston Single Houses were positioned on their lots to best take advantage of the natural cooling effect of breezes emanating from Charleston Harbor.

 The length side of the homes are deliberately west- or south-facing, so that the piazzas on the structure naturally shade the windows during the hottest part of the day, again providing a cooling effect to the interior rooms.